 It’s very expensive but no unexpected for a restaurant of this caliber.

 Nobu has become synonymous with the concept of upscale Asian cuisine for a reason.

 Chef Nobuyuki Matsuhisa gained notoriety in the United States when he opened his eponymously named Matsuhisa in Beverly Hills in 1987.
 It attracted a wave of celebrity endorsers and became one of the hottest of hot-spot restaurants in LA.
-Since then he has opened dozens of Matsuhisa and Nobu branded restaurants around the globe including one at the Hard Rock Hotel and his flagship at Caesars Palace, which comes with its very own Nobu branded hotel tower.
+Since then he has opened dozens of Matsuhisa and Nobu branded restaurants around the globe including one at this flagship location at Caesars Palace, which comes with its very own Nobu branded hotel tower.

 The Caesars restaurant is the focus of this review, but I’m confident that aside from decor and some menu specifics, the experience of dining at either of them will be just as special.